herseyc/raspastro/RaspAstroWeb/ReadMe.md

 ```
 ./install_raspastro-web.sh
 ```
-Creates install directory and sets up python virtual environment with required modultes.
+Creates install directory and sets up python virtual environment with required python modules.

-Then the files copied to the INSTALL_DIR
+RaspAstroWeb files copied to the INSTALL_DIR

 raspastroweb.service is configured to start RaspAstroWeb at boot.
 Finally it will start RaspAstroWeb